magento/merchdocs/src/live-search/install.md

    For more information, see the list of Live Search [dependencies](#live-search-dependencies) that are captured by Composer.

-1. Run the following command to temporarily disable the Live Search modules that serve storefront search results.
+1. Run the following commands to temporarily disable the Live Search modules that serve storefront search results.

    ```bash
    bin/magento module:disable Magento_LiveSearchAdapter Magento_LiveSearchStorefrontPopover